Atif1299/ANN-CNN-Neural-Studio/README.md

 ## Project Overview

-This project compares machine learning models for regression and classification using PyTorch and Keras.
+This project compares Deep learning models for regression and classification using PyTorch and Keras.
 It includes PyTorch ANNs for both regression and classification, and a Keras CNN for image classification.

 ## Project Structure